snehuman/AWS-AI-ML-/README.md

 # AWS-AI-ML
-Hey! it is my submission for the AI programming with python course on Udacity
+Hey! it is my submission for the AI programming with python course on Udacity.